gbenedetti22/cm_project2025/report/Implementation.md

 ### Training SVR with LBM on the Abalone Dataset

-As mentioned earlier, we used the Abalone dataset to evaluate the actual performance of our SVR implementation.
+After validating the SVR's correctness, we evaluated its performance on complex real-world datasets like Abalone.
 This dataset contains 4177 samples with 8 features each, making it a perfect candidate as it introduces challenges such as:

 - A high number of constraints
 - Increased memory consumption